One of the coolest options for editing pictures in PowerPoint is to change the hue of your entire picture so that it looks almost like a

 of the variation (or option).

-Eyedropper: This new option in PowerPoint 2013 enables you to pick an exact color from anywhere, sometimes
+Eyedropper: This option enables you to pick an exact color from anywhere, sometimes

 even from somewhere outside PowerPoint.
 Explore our